mesosphere/dcos-docs-site/pages/1.10/overview/design/overlay/index.md

 2. On failover the master module will read the replicated log and recreate the subnet, VTEP IP, and VTEP MAC address information and build a cache of this allocated information in memory.
 3. The agent overlay module’s registration request would fail in case the registration request was received in the middle of a Master failover.
 In this case it is the responsibility of the agent overlay module to locate the new master and try registering with the overlay module on the new master.

-### Configuring MesosContainerizer and DockerContainerizer to use the allocated subnet.
+### Configuring MesosContainerizer and DockerContainerizer to use the allocated subnet

 Once DC/OS module retrieves the subnet information from the master DC/OS module, it performs the following operations to allow MesosContainerizer and DockerContainerizer to launch containers on the overlay: